shayesteh73/shayesteh73/README.md

 ###  About me  :🕵️‍♀️:
 - I am Chemical Engineer
 - I am interested in artificial intelligence and technology in the field of criminal psychology.
-I am currently learning Python programming and digital image Processing.
+I am currently learning Python Programming and Digital Image Processing.